traktion/sn_httpd/README.md

 `antTP` currently provides the following:

-- Data retrieval from Autonomi using `/xor/[XOR_ADDRESS]`.
-Data is streamed directly from Autonomi to reduce latency and allows clients to immediately consume the data.
 - Data retrieval from Autonomic using archives for human readable naming `/[ARCHIVE_XOR_ADDRESS]/[MY_FILE_NAME]`.
 Enables regular static sites to be uploaded as an archive, with files browsed by file name.
 - Routing from URLs to specific `[XOR_ADDRESS]` or `[FILE_NAME]`.
-Enables SPA (single page apps) such as Angular or React to be hosted (once a routeMap is provided - see [example-config](app-conf.json) (DISABLED TEMPORARILY!)
+Enables SPA (single page apps) such as Angular or React to be hosted (once a routeMap is provided - see [example-config](app-conf.json)
-- Experimental support for DNS style lookups, using registers to provide `/[DNS_NAME]/[MY_FILE_NAME]`.
-More to follow!
-- Hosting of conventional static files using `/static`.
-- Native integration of the `sn_client` libraries into Actix web framework.
+- Native integration of the `autonomi` libraries into Actix web framework.
 These are both written in Rust to provide smooth integration.
 As Actix is core to `antTP`, it can be extended for specific use cases easily.

 ## TODO